Scalable Multi-Agent Reinforcement Learning for Warehouse Logistics with Robotic and Human Co-Workers: PRELIMINARIES

-\paragraph{Scalability} We desire a general-purpose solution which can handle variations in multiple dimensions, including the number of total item locations $|L|$, the order distribution $Z$ and the number of workers $|V| + |P|$.
-Controlling all workers with a single decision-making entity quickly becomes infeasible due to the joint action space growing exponentially with the number of workers.
-Hence, we consider MARL approaches in which pickers and AGVs are modelled as individual agents.
+For a given warehouse, we seek to derive a joint policy $\pi$ which defines the behaviour of all workers in $W$ such that $\pi$ maximises the average pick rate $K$, formally denoted with $\pi \in \argmax_{\pi} K(W,\pi)$.
+Pick rate is measured in completed order-lines per hour.
+A key desideratum of our solution is to automatically learn optimal policies for any given warehouse configuration and order profile.
+Specifically, we desire a general-purpose algorithm that can learn to handle variations in multiple dimensions, including the number of total item locations $|L|$, the order distribution $Z$, and the number of workers $|V| + |P|$.
+Controlling all workers with a single decision-making entity becomes infeasible due to the joint action space growing exponentially with the number of workers.
+Hence, we consider MARL approaches in which pickers and AGVs are modeled as individual agents.

-\paragraph{Development environment} MARL algorithms require significant numbers of exploratory interactions within the environment \citep{papoudakis2021benchmarking}, involving prolonged periods of sub-optimal behaviours within the target warehouse configuration.
-This is unacceptable for warehouse operators and, therefore, mandates the utilisation of a high-performance simulation platform as an essential part of the development pipeline.

-\paragraph{Productionisation} Any derived solution does not exist in isolation, but as part of a pipeline and a larger warehouse system.
-As such, we propose a minimal viable system architecture in \Cref{fig:systemsarchitecture}.
-The diagram identifies how we envisage our systems interacting.
-MARL algorithms will be trained on a training cluster.
-Algorithm inference runs on an AI controller, which must be deployed on-premise, as warehouse environments cannot tolerate operational downtime.
-Generated commands are transmitted to workers through an on-premise wireless communications network.
-For a robotic vehicle, this command is given via the vehicle management system and executed by the vehicle, and for a human worker, this command is provided on a mobile device or headset.
-Feedback is provided to the systems by the picker upon successful pick via voice or scanned barcode.